Sreekanth7Gs/Terraform_tasks/README.md

 Task-5:

   version-1: A Terraform .tf file for creating AWS IAM group with Ec2 readonly access policy defined in the variables.tf file.

+Task-6:
+  version-1: A Terraform file for creating IAM user and group by using varibles.tf file.